JaKooLit/Fedora-Hyprland/README.md

 chmod +x install.sh
 ./install.sh
 ```

+### 💥 💥  UNINSTALL SCRIPT / Removal of Config Files
+- 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
+USE this with caution as it may render your system unstable.
+- I will not be responsible if your system breaks
+- The best still to revert to previous state of your system is via timeshift of snapper

+- The old uninstall.sh is renamed to uninstall-old.sh .
+This is made by other party.
+I DO NOT GUARANTEE that it will not mess up your system.
+USE with caution.

 #### ✨ for ZSH and OH-MY-ZSH installation
 > installer should auto change your default shell to zsh.
 However, if it does not, do this